-Housing Authority of Glasgow is a Public Housing Agency in Glasgow, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of March 30th, 2020, Housing Authority of Glasgow has 1 waiting lists that are open now or opening soon.
+Housing Authority of Glasgow is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 17th, 2021, Housing Authority of Glasgow has 1 waiting lists that are open now or opening soon.

 Housing Authority of Glasgow serves Glasgow.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Housing Authority of Glasgow Phone: (270) 651-3859.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Waiting List

 The Housing Authority of Glasgow (HAG) is currently accepting Public Housing waiting list pre-applications for families and senior/disabled households.